ToshioCP/Gtk4-tutorial/src/sec15.src.md

-# Tfe main program
+# Tfe Main Program

 The file `tfeapplication.c` is a main program of Tfe.
 It includes all the code other than `tfetextview.c` and `tfenotebook.c`.
 It does:

 - Application support, mainly handling command line arguments.
-- Builds widgets using ui file.
+- Builds widgets using UI files.
 - Connects button signals and their handlers.
 - Manages CSS.

-## The function main
+## The Function main

 The function `main` is the first invoked function in C language.
 It connects the command line given by the user and Gtk application.